 It truly was a challenge for me to embrace this alternative treatment back in 2003.

-I was a classically trained Western veterinarian and although I’d heard of other vets using acupuncture, I really didn’t feel there was a place for it in the veterinary field.
+I was a classically trained Western medicine veterinarian and although I’d heard of other vets using acupuncture, I really didn’t feel there was a place for it in the veterinary field.

 As often happens though, I ended up embracing something new that I previously thought was wrong.